 Two VPNs that stand out from the rest are ExpressVPN and CyberGhost.
 If you’ve been researching VPNs (or reading AddictiveTips) for any length of time, you’ve likely heard about both – and may be wondering how the two measure up against each other.
 In this article, we’ll give you the blow-by-blow and compare the two on speed, server networks, ease of installation, ease of use and more.
 We’ll also give you some of the best discounts available for both services, right after introducing both of them below.

 ExpressVPN consistently ranks as one of the top VPN services on the market across the board.
-It has a large server network that covers every continent on earth, except for Antarctica.
+It has a large server (3,000+ servers in 94 countries) network that covers every continent on earth, except for Antarctica.
 The servers are high-quality, meaning connections are lightning fast and latencies – low.
 Speed and bandwidth are both unlimited, meaning you can use the service as much as you want.
 Moreover, you can connect up to 3 devices simultaneously – and since ExpressVPN works on every known modern operating system, this means you can get a foreign IP and protect data on a mobile, desktop and auxiliary device simultaneously.
 All these features, combined with an attractive user interface that immediately feels intuitive, make ExpressVPN fun and easy to use.

 On the security front, ExpressVPN uses 256-bit encryption protocols that are military-grade and virtually impossible to break.
 This includes OpenVPN technologies – UDP and TCP – that combine speed and flexibility and have never been cracked with any consistency.
 Features that supplement the encryption include a kill switch that stops your apps and browsers from leaking data if your connection suddenly stops.
 There’s also a DNS leak test that helps you make sure your ISP isn’t seeing some or all of your data requests while you’re behind a VPN.
 Last but not least, ExpressVPN advertises a strong no-logging policy, meaning virtually no records of what you do online are kept, ever.